AkilaShashimantha/Machine-Learning-Model-Deployment-with-Streamlit--Wine-Quality-Dataset-/README.md

 * Logistic Regression
 * Random Forest Classifier

-The best performing model was the **Random Forest Classifier**, which was selected for deployment. [cite_start]The model training and evaluation process is detailed in the `model_training.ipynb` notebook.
+The best performing model was the **Random Forest Classifier**, which was selected for deployment.
+The model training and evaluation process is detailed in the `model_training.ipynb` notebook.

 ## How to Run the Project Locally